CLFPosthumus/ryanair/readme.md

 # Ryanair Round Flights

-Lightweight code to search for (round) flights, using: multiple arrival/departure airports, date range and day of week as input.
+Search for (round) flights, using: multiple arrival/departure airports, date range and day of week as input.

 _I am in no way affiliated with Ryanair, use of this code for commercial purposes could be prohibited._